GOP Chair Ronna McDaniel defeats rival in leadership vote

 With the victory, McDaniel becomes the longest-serving RNC chair since the Civil War.
 Yet friends and foes alike agree that she will not be leading the RNC from a position of strength.

-Dhillon waged an aggressive challenge against McDaniel that featured allegations of chronic misspending, mismanagement and even religious bigotry against Dhillon's Sikh faith — all claims that McDaniel denied.
-Above all, the case against McDaniel centered on deep dissatisfaction with the direction of the party after continuous election losses since Trump tapped her to lead the committee following his upset 2016 victory.
+Backed by MAGA leaders in conservative media, Dhillon waged an aggressive challenge against McDaniel that featured allegations of chronic misspending, mismanagement and even religious bigotry against Dhillon’s Sikh faith — all claims that McDaniel denied.
+Above all, the case against McDaniel centered on deep dissatisfaction with the direction of the party after continuous election losses since Trump chose her to lead the committee following his upset 2016 victory.

-Ahead of the vote, Dhillon cited the Republican base's overwhelming desire for change and threatened political retribution for RNC members who dared support McDaniel's reelection.
+After Dhillon's loss was announced, conservative activist Charlie Kirk cited the Republican base’s overwhelming desire for change and said those members who voted for McDaniel would be held “accountable.”

-"Ignoring the will of the voters in your state is a good way not to get elected again," Dhillon told The Associated Press.

-Before the vote, McDaniel pleaded with RNC members to put their differences aside after it was over.

-"Coming together is the beginning.
-Staying together is progress.
-But working together is success," she said.
-"We have to come together after this meeting and focus on what we have ahead of us."
+“The RNC has contempt for their voters," said Kirk, who sat among several Dhillon allies in the back of the hotel ballroom where the vote was held.
+“They basically just gave them a middle finger.”

+While McDaniel prevailed, some of her supporters privately conceded they were open to a change in the committee’s leadership after three successive disappointing elections.
+But there were specific concerns about Dhillon – and the people around her.

+The California Republican closely aligned herself with Caroline Wren, a former Trump fundraiser who was involved with raising money for the Washington rally on Jan.
+6, 2021,that preceded the violent attack on the Capitol.

-Several high-profile Trump allies publicly called for McDaniel's ouster.
-Kari Lake, the failed Arizona gubernatorial candidate who has spread debunked claims of voter fraud, courted RNC members on Dhillon's behalf this week inside the conference hotel.
-And from afar, Florida Gov. Ron DeSantis, a likely 2024 presidential contender, spoke out against McDaniel on the eve of the vote.
+Dhillon's chief surrogate at the RNC meeting this week was Kari Lake, the failed Arizona gubernatorial candidate who has spread debunked claims of voter fraud.
+Lake courted RNC members on Dhillon’s behalf inside the conference hotel.

+From afar, Florida Gov. Ron DeSantis, a likely 2024 presidential contender, spoke out against McDaniel on the eve of the vote as well.

 “I think we need a change.
 I think we need to get some new blood in the RNC,” DeSantis said in an interview with Florida’s Voice, citing three “substandard election cycles in a row” under McDaniel’s leadership.

-Meanwhile, Trump quietly supported McDaniel, a niece of Republican Sen. Mitt Romney of Utah, and dispatched a handful of his lieutenants to Southern California this week to advocate on her behalf.
+Meanwhile, Trump quietly supported McDaniel, a niece of Republican Sen. Mitt Romney of Utah, and dispatched a handful of his lieutenants to Southern California to advocate on her behalf.

-The former president avoided making a public endorsement at McDaniel's request, according to those with direct knowledge of the situation who spoke on condition of anonymity to describe private conversations.
-McDaniel's team is confident she will win without his public backing, allowing her to maintain a sense of neutrality heading into the 2024 presidential primary season.
+The former president avoided making a public endorsement at McDaniel’s request, according to those with direct knowledge of the situation who spoke on condition of anonymity to describe private conversations.
+McDaniel’s team was confident she would win without his public backing, allowing her to maintain a sense of neutrality heading into the 2024 presidential primary season.

 According to its rules, the RNC must remain neutral in the presidential primary.
 Trump is the only announced GOP candidate so far, but other high-profile contenders are expected in the coming months.

 McDaniel is now set to lead the RNC through the 2024 election.
-Under her leadership, the committee will control much of the 2024 presidential nominating process – including the debates and voting calendar -- while directing the sprawling nationwide infrastructure designed to elect the next Republican president.
+Under her leadership, the committee will control much of the presidential nominating process – including the debates and voting calendar -- while directing the sprawling nationwide infrastructure designed to elect a Republican president.

-Dhillon, whose law firm earned more than $400,000 representing Trump and his political organizations in the 2022 midterms, had promised to leave her law practice if elected.
-The California attorney also vowed to remain independent in the 2024 Republican primary should she win.

-Also in the race was MyPillow CEO Mike Lindell, a pro-Trump conspiracy theorist who secured enough support to qualify for the ballot.
+Also in the race on Friday was MyPillow CEO Mike Lindell, a pro-Trump conspiracy theorist who won four votes.

-Lindell has already endorsed Trump's 2024 campaign and said he would not change his mind if his longshot bid is successful Friday.
+Lindell has already endorsed Trump’s 2024 campaign and said he would not change his mind if his longshot bid was successful Friday.

 “I’ve never not endorsed Donald Trump,” Lindell said.
 “I’m never moving off that space.”